Published summary

 - Public conversation about weather, health, sports, relationship expectations, and money would likely influence tone even when people stay personal.

-- Relationships, conversations, and how other people shape the day prompts often absorb whatever the wider public mood is already amplifying.
+- Relationships, conversations, and how other people shape the day Questions often absorb whatever the wider public mood is already amplifying.

 - Midwinter usually makes people more candid, especially when novelty has faded and ordinary stress or relational dynamics are easier to feel.